JulienOrain/documentation/docs/reference/entities/index.md

 ---
 title: Common Properties
 excerpt: The definition of properties common to all entities
-categories: []
+categories: ["reference", "entities"]
 status: published
 type: overview
 ---
 # Common Properties

-All ReliablyHQ manifests share certain common properties.
+All Reliably manifests share certain common properties.
 They are described below.

 ## Structure